Detecting Origin Attribution for Text-to-Image Diffusion Models: Related Work

-\textbf{Analyzing Images Generated by Diffusion Models.} There have been works studying scene knowledge within pretrained diffusion models \cite{zhan2023does_sd, chen2023surface, du2023generative}, as well as methods for examining the geometry of diffusion-generated images \cite{sarkar2023shadows}.
+\textbf{Analyzing Images Generated by Diffusion Models.} Prior works have studied scene knowledge within pretrained diffusion models \cite{zhan2023does_sd, chen2023surface, du2023generative} and examined the geometry of diffusion-generated images \cite{sarkar2023shadows}.
 Du \etal \cite{du2023generative} discovered that generative models contain rich information about scene intrinsics, and they train a low-rank adapter \cite{hu2021lora} to produce surface normals, shading, albedo, and depth.
 Sarkar \etal \cite{sarkar2023shadows} revealed that synthetic images can be differentiated from real ones by analyzing their geometric properties.

-In contrast, our work extends beyond prior research by delving deeper into the specific inference stage hyperparameters, image modifications, and levels of visual granularity that are discernible by an image attributor.
+In contrast, our work further examines the specific inference stage hyperparameters, image modifications, and levels of visual granularity discernible by an image attributor.